Eiffel Tower: Construction

 At first, the legs were constructed as cantilevers, but about halfway to the first level construction was paused to create a substantial timber scaffold.
 This renewed concerns about the structural integrity of the tower, and sensational headlines such as "Eiffel Suicide!" and "Gustave Eiffel Has Gone Mad: He Has Been Confined in an Asylum" appeared in the tabloid press.
+Multiple famous artists of that time, Charles Garnier and Alexandre Dumas, thought poorly of the newly made tower.
+Charles Garnier thought it was a "truly tragic street lamp".
+Alexandre Dumas said that it was like "Odius shadow of the odious column built of rivets and iron plates extending like a black blot".
+There were multiple protests over the style and the reasoning of placing it in the middle of Paris.
 At this stage, a small "creeper" crane designed to move up the tower was installed in each leg.
 They made use of the guides for the lifts which were to be fitted in the four legs.
 The critical stage of joining the legs at the first level was completed by the end of March 1888.
 Although the metalwork had been prepared with the utmost attention to detail, provision had been made to carry out small adjustments to precisely align the legs; hydraulic jacks were fitted to the shoes at the base of each leg, capable of exerting a force of 800 tonnes, and the legs were intentionally constructed at a slightly steeper angle than necessary, being supported by sandboxes on the scaffold.
 Although construction involved 300 on-site employees, due to Eiffel's safety precautions and the use of movable gangways, guardrails and screens, only one person died.